NEW ALBUM DUE 2018 – CROW (TED HUGHES) – BIRD RADIO & PIG7

-Oh, Happy England began when I found a book of poetry by Walter de la Mare, sat down at a reed organ and started singing a few of the poems as songs.
-In 2014 I developed the idea on a residency at Aldeburgh Music in Suffolk on the east coast of England.
-It became a full album and stage show with a band of friends: Aki Fujimoto on drums, Simon Deacon on piano, Tobion on guitar/bass and Laura Moody on cello.
-We premiered and released the album at Kings Place in London in June 2015.
+Oh, Happy England is a song-cycle of Walter de la Mare poetry settings, composed in 2014 on residency at Aldeburgh Music.
+It became a full album and stage show with a band: Aki Fujimoto on drums, Simon Deacon on piano, Tobion on guitar/bass and Laura Moody on cello.
 Oh, Happy England is available to sample on soundcloud.
 You can buy a hardcopy from Cherry Red Records, or digitally from iTunes.
 I also kept a blog during the process of making the album that can be found here.

 La Frequenza Fantasma

 A Walk Through Wooda EP film and song-cycle made in collaboration with Chiara Ambrosio on residency at Wooda in North Cornwall.
 The films are available to watch here on Chiara’s website.
 The EP is available to download from iTunes.

 ‘…folk-horror of the darkest hue…his voice soaring like Scott Walker… Bird Radio fulfils his early promise as a musical storyteller of rare power.’
 Steve Hunt, fRoots

 ‘Bird Radio shines out as a unique and eccentric creative force reimagining sound and text in such playful and inventive ways.’
 Sam Lee